GoosefleetEO/aa-structures/README.md

 - Structure browser with a detailed list of all structures owned by member corporations, automatically synced with the game server
 - Structures include all Upwell structures, Custom Offices and Starbases / POSes
-- Automatically forwards Eve Online notifications to Discord channels as alerts
+- Automatically forwards Eve Online notifications to Discord channels as alerts for these categories:
-- Notification categories include Upwell Structures, Moon Mining, Customs Offices, Starbases, Sovereignty, Wars, Character joining/leaving a corporation
+  - Upwell structures
+  - Customs offices
+  - Starbases
+  - Moon mining
+  - Sovereignty
+  - Wars (*NEW!*)
+  - Corporation membership changes (*NEW!*)
-- Automatically adds timers from relevant notifications to Alliance Auth timerboard app (if installed)
+- Automatically adds timers from relevant notifications to [Alliance Auth Structure Timers](https://allianceauth.readthedocs.io/en/v2.8.1/features/apps/timerboard.html) or [Structure Timers II](https://gitlab.com/ErikKalkoken/aa-structuretimers) app (if installed)
 - Permissions define which structures are visible to a user based on organization membership
 - Self-defined tags help to better organize structures
 - Interface for 3rd party monitoring of the services status